viacheslav-lasukov/PMBoK6/Knowledge Areas/10 Communications Management.md

 	- Persuading a person, a team, or an organization to perform an action;
 	- Motivating people and providing encouragement or reassurance;
 	- Coaching to improve performance and achieve desired results;
-	- Negotiating to achieve mutually acceptable agreements between parties and reduce approval or decision delays; and
+	- Negotiating to achieve mutually acceptable [[agreement]]s between parties and reduce approval or decision delays; and
 	- Resolving conflict to prevent disruptive impacts.
 ## Fundamental attributes of effective communication activities and developing effective communication artifacts
 - Clarity on the purpose of the communication—defining its purpose;
 - Understanding as much as possible about the receiver of the communications, meeting needs, and preferences;
 - Monitoring and measuring the effectiveness of the communications.
 # Trends and Emerging Practices
 - **Inclusion of stakeholders in project reviews**
 - **Inclusion of stakeholders in project meetings**
 - **Increased use of social computing**.
 Social computing incorporates different approaches to collaboration supported by public IT infrastructure.
 Social networking refers to how users build networks of relationships to explore their interests and activities with others.
 Social media tools can not only support information exchange, but also build relationships accompanied by deeper levels of trust and community.
 - **Multifaceted approaches to communication**.
-The standard communication strategy for project stakeholder communications embraces and selects from all technologies and respects cultural, practical, and personal preferences for language, media, content, and delivery.
+The standard [[Communication Strategy]] for project stakeholder communications embraces and selects from all technologies and respects cultural, practical, and personal preferences for language, media, content, and delivery.
 When appropriate, social media and other advanced computing technologies may be included.
 Multifaceted approaches such as these are more effective for communicating to stakeholders from different generations and cultures.
 # Tailoring Considerations
 | Aspect | Useful Questions |
 | ---- | ---- |